 - Learning Objectives:

-- Understand the challenges involved in communicating health information to the media and other stakeholders
+- Discuss the challenges involved in communicating health information to the media and other stakeholders

 - Describe techniques to improve a spokesperson’s effectiveness in both crisis and non-crisis communication and explain the news media’s role and perspective

-- Explain and demonstrate strategies for giving news media interviews and preparing talking points
+- Demonstrate strategies for giving news media interviews and preparing talking points

 - Methods of Assessment: